 Uses a full-featured Windows word processing program to create personal and professional documents.
-Editing concepts and formatting techniques are used to create office documents such as memos, letters, reports and tables.
-May be repeated with different software.
-Prerequisites: keyboarding skills.
-BCT 100,101, 102 and BCT 105 or instructor’s signature.
+Editing concepts and formatting techniques are used to create memos, letters, reports, flyers and newsletters.
+Prerequisites: BCT 100 Keyboarding and BCT 105 Computer Applications.

 BCT 125 2 credits

-Introduction to Internet basics, Web vocabulary, use of major search engines, evaluate websites and develop research skills.
+Introduction to Internet basics, Web vocabulary, use of major search engines, evaluating websites and developing research skills.
 Designed to prepare students to research e-topics and conduct business activities.
 Discover how to search for specialized databases, resources and libraries.
 Look at current trends.
-Prerequisite: BCT 105 (or instructor’s signature).
+Prerequisites: BCT 105 or instructor's signature.

 BCT 128 5 credits